matt-graham/mici/README.md

   [multiprocess](https://github.com/uqfoundation/multiprocess), though note due to JAX's use of multithreading which [is incompatible with forking child processes](https://docs.python.org/3/library/os.html#os.fork), this can result in deadlock.
 Both JAX and multiprocess can be installed alongside Mici by running `pip install mici[jax]`.
+Alternatively if using a free-threaded build of Python such as Python 3.13t, thread-based parallelism can be used instead which both avoids issues with using `pickle` to serialize JAX objects and avoids deadlocks when forking processes.
 - [SymNum](https://github.com/matt-graham/symnum): if available SymNum will be used to automatically compute the required derivatives of the model functions (providing they are specified using functions from the [`symnum.numpy`